hugoh/upd/README.md

 ## Status

-In the configuration, `stats` can be used to capture statistics that are made available via a web interface.
+In the configuration, `stats` can be used to capture statistics that are made available via a web interface at `http://<ip>:42080/stats.json`.

 The sample configuration above will provide data looking like this: